Rishiraj1308/CABZI/docs/PROJECT_READINESS_REPORT.md

-# Cabzi: Project Readiness Report
+# Curocity: Project Readiness Report

 **Report Date:** September 4, 2024
 **Project Status:** Feature-Rich MVP (Ready for UAT)

-This document provides a comprehensive analysis of the Cabzi application's current state, its readiness for a Minimum Viable Product (MVP) launch, and identifies the final steps required to go to market.
+This document provides a comprehensive analysis of the Curocity application's current state, its readiness for a Minimum Viable Product (MVP) launch, and identifies the final steps required to go to market.

 ---

 ## 1. Overall Readiness Score: 95%

-The Cabzi application is in an **excellent state of readiness**.
+The Curocity application is in an **excellent state of readiness**.
 The app has moved beyond a simple prototype to become a feature-rich MVP.
 All critical user flows and functionalities, barring live payment processing, are implemented and stable.
 The product is now robust enough for investor demonstrations, closed-group user testing, and is on the verge of being launch-ready.

 ---